nevendyulgerov/documents/modules.md

 window.myModule.callNode('actions', 'init');
 ```

 Ammo.app offers a superior way of creating modules on a global scale thanks to the exposed rigid API for interacting with the app.
-With ammo.app, module 'myModule' takes advantage of a several key benefits:
+With ammo.app, module 'myModule' takes advantage of several key benefits:

 - ability to easily manage the module's props and store
 - ability to synchronize the module's store with localStorage (via .syncWithPersistentStore() method)